tommyp/multifilter/README.md

 ## Usage

-Call the plugin on any input you want to track:
+Call the plugin on any input you want to track and tell it what to look for with a `data-col` attribute:

 ```javascript
 $(document).ready(function() {